alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 })
 ```

-In the test, we invoke the `sendEmail` function, which reaches out to the AWS Simple Email Service (SES) offering to send a simple email to the recipient passed.
+In the test, we invoke the `sendEmail` function, which reaches out to the AWS Simple Email Service (SES) offering to send an email to the recipient passed.
 We then compare the result with the predefined response we expect back.

 Digging into the mock file will give us a better sense of what we expect.